Brandon Cottom

 Brandon Tyler Cottom (born December 21, 1992) is an American former football fullback.
 He played college football at Purdue University.
+He competed on Survivor 44 in 2023.

 College career

 Cottom committed to the Purdue Boilermakers football program on February 2, 2011.
 He played all four years with the Boilermakers, playing in 38 games over that span.
 Cottom scored 6 touchdowns, 436 rushing yards with an average of 5.7 yards per carry.